Future Energy Scenarios for mid-Canterbury

 • Installation of rooftop solar continues at current rates for homes, but increases on businesses.

-We've developed some future energy scenarios
+We've developed future energy scenarios

 Orion faces a massively different energy environment in the decades ahead, driven by climate change, new technology and the increasing demand for electricity.